atniclimate/TieredSovereignDataFramework/standard/TSDF-Standard-v0.9.md

 ### 3.3 Sovereignty Domain Requirements by Tier

 This section specifies minimum requirements across all four sovereignty domains for each classification tier.
-These requirements ensure that tier classifications are meaningful across the full data lifecycle—from what is stored, through how it moves and is accessed, to how it may be transformed.
+These requirements ensure that tier classifications are meaningful across the full data lifecycle, from what is stored, through how it moves and is accessed, to how it may be transformed.

 #### 3.3.1 Data Sovereignty Requirements